-Accidents resulting in injury to the public entering the mine area after closure have a risk of moderate.
-Such risk level is considered to be similar to the risk of injury to public from the surrounding environment (i.e., no incremental risk compared to natural areas not affected by mining activities).
+Accidents resulting in injury to the public entering the mine area after closure have a moderate risk level; similar to the risk of injury to public from the surrounding environment (i.e., no incremental risk compared to natural areas not affected by mining activities).
 Due to the remoteness and difficulty of access to the site, public access to the closed mine area is not expected to be frequent.
 In addition, removal of infrastructure and buildings, back-flooding of open pits, and re-grading activities (e.g., for roads, benches) are expected to bring the site to conditions close to those of natural surroundings.
-As such, even if public access the closed mine, accidents resulting in serious injury should be rare.
+As such, even if public access the closed mine, accidents resulting in serious injury (consequence severity 3) should be very unlikely to occur over the life of the Project (likelihood D).